woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 Woodpecker supports defining conditional pipeline steps in the `when` block.
 If all conditions in the `when` block evaluate to true the step is executed, otherwise it is skipped.

 This can also be utilised on a playbook level if you have multi-arch agents and require specific pipelines to be run on specific architectures.
-See (Pipeline when)[#Pipeline-when]
+See (Pipeline when)[#Pipeline Conditionals] below.

 ### `branch`